 Figure 4.
 78 List of intents configured by SDN-IP and Reactive Routing application

-Along with multiple BGP-Speakers, multiple ONOS controllers in form of cluster can be implemented to increase the high availability and scalability of the network.
+Along with multiple BGP-Speakers, multiple ONOS controllers in form of cluster can be implemented to increase availability and scalability of the network.
 In case of implementation of multiple ONOS controllers, number of SDN-IP applications can also be increased.
-SDN-IP application provides the support for high availability using a hot-standby model.
-However, among all the SDN-IP applications, only one is active and has he role of Leader application and others are on Standby mode.
+SDN-IP application provides the support for high availability using a active-standby model.
+However, among all the SDN-IP applications, only one is active and has he role of so-called Leader application and others are on standby mode.
 The ONOS Leader election service is utilized by the SDN-IP application to elect the Leader.
 Each SDN-IP application receives the routing information from the external BGP routers but only the Leader is responsible for creating the Intent requests on all the ONOS controllers.
-In case of failure of the Leader SDN-IP application, new Leader is chosen from the other available SDN-IP applications on Standby mode.
+In case of failure of the Leader SDN-IP application, a new Leader is chosen from the other available SDN-IP applications on Standby mode.
 The elected new Leader performs the Intent synchronization to ensure all the Intents are installed as per the current BGP routes learnt.

-However, due to limited availability of memory resources on the host machine only a single instance of ONOS controller and a single instance of BGP-Speaker was implemented for testing this use case.
-The following figure shows the list of BGP-Speakers and BGP Neighbours learnt through iBGP peering with the ONOS controller.
+However, due to limited availability of memory resources on the host machine used, only a single instance of ONOS controller and a single instance of BGP-Speaker was implemented for testing this use case.
+The following figure shows the list of BGP-Speakers and BGP neighbours learnt through iBGP peering with the ONOS controller.
 The BGP neighbour seen here is BGP-Speaker (BGP-SP1), configured with BGP ID 10.10.10.10.